GVancauwenberghe/gvancauwenberghe.github.io/_teaching/teaching-19.md

 ---
-title: "Curriculum implementation - From descriptions to courses"
+title: "How to design a curriculum"
 collection: teaching
 type: "Online training"
 permalink: /teaching/teaching-19
-venue: "SEED4NA Virtual Summer School "
+venue: "ODECO Training Week 3 'Towards a circular open data ecosystem'"
-date: 2021-05-27
+date: 2023-09-11
-location: "Online"
+location: "Ascoli, Italy"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.